awslabs/aurora-dsql-vscode/packages/aurora-dsql-sqltools-driver/README.md

 # Aurora DSQL Driver for SQLTools

-A Visual Studio Code extension for Aurora DSQL that integrates with SQLTools, enabling developers to connect to and query Amazon Aurora DSQL databases directly from VS Code.
+A Visual Studio Code extension for Amazon Aurora DSQL that integrates with SQLTools.
+Enables developers to connect to and query DSQL databases directly from VS Code.

 ## Overview